 So, I tried the “no” exercise.

 For one year, I removed the phrase “I don’t have time” from my vocabulary and evaluated absolutely everything through a lens of my priorities and values.
-Here are a few specific examples of ways I started to practice saying “no:”
+Here are a few specific examples of ways I practiced saying “no:”

 - I replied “no, thank you” when asked to plan events for friends: I retired my role as “go-to baby/bridal shower planner” in exchange for “awesome baby/bridal shower guest”